Elvis Sinosic: Political career

 Sinosic contested the electorate of Blaxland for the United Australia Party at the 2022 federal election.
 He was unsuccessful, receiving 6.25% of the vote.

 Sinosic joined the Liberal Democrats and was on the party's legislative council ticket at the 2023 NSW state election.

 At the 2024 New South Wales local elections, Sinosic is again contesting for the Liberal Democrats (renamed to the Libertarian Party), running for Bass Hill Ward on Canterbury-Bankstown City Council.

 Professional wrestling career

-All-Star Wrestling Australia hosted the professional wrestling debut of former UFC fighter Elvis Sinosic.
+In 2022, All-Star Wrestling Australia hosted the professional wrestling debut of former UFC fighter Elvis Sinosic.

 Other media

 Sinosic's knockout loss to Forrest Griffin appeared in the 2007 film Next starring Nicolas Cage and Jessica Biel.
 He also appeared in the movie Gods of Egypt.

-He appeared at All-Star Wrestling Australia to make his professional wrestling debut.

-Sinosic trained popular Australian martial artist Michael Bray, who he graded to purple belt, who has spent time pursuing reform in wealth distribution and marriage equality.
+Sinosic trained popular Australian martial artist Michael Bray, who he graded to purple belt, and who has spent time pursuing reform in wealth distribution and marriage equality.